Focusing on Fluency in the Upper Elementary Classroom

 I LOVE helping students work toward becoming fluent readers!
 My favorite method is to use partner plays.
 These are great reading center options.
 Students can read the script with a partner while the teacher is working with small guided reading groups.
 These scripts require exactly two readers, allowing students plenty of opportunities to read.
 I recently added a comprehension worksheet to each of my 4th and 5th grade partner play sets, so students can respond to questions about the scripts they read.

 I also find partner plays to be powerful intervention tools.
 When I work with individual students as part of an intervention, I take one part, and my student takes the other part.
 Then, the student can hear me model fluent reading, and try to emulate that himself or herself.
 Plus, the students love partner plays!!
 If you want to try out one of my free scripts, click on the image below.
+It will take you to my blog post where you can download these scripts for free.

 FREE partner plays for multiple grade levels!
 Enhance the reading fluency in your 2nd-5th grade classroom!